rabbitmq/rabbitmq-website/site/stomp.md

 The `DISCONNECT` frame
 causes the connection to be dropped.

-The script `test.py` runs a full suite of tests and this can be run using `make test` against a STOMP adapter built from source.
+The script `test.py` runs a suite of tests and this can be run using `make test` against a STOMP adapter built from source.
 See [Compiling and installing from source](#caifs) above.